stfabbri/CAS_ADS_Thesis_final/README.md

 Hence, the aim of this CAS project is multi-fold, is split into 4 goals that want to

-a)	Plot the input data and test various image enhancement techniques applied to the input data (satellite and drone based imagery)
+A)	Plot the input data and test various image enhancement techniques applied to the input data (satellite and drone based imagery)

-b)	Create a python routine to retrieve lineaments (output) from various satellite and drone based imagery (input) using edge detection algorithms
+B)	Create a python routine to retrieve lineaments (output) from various satellite and drone based imagery (input) using edge detection algorithms

-c)	Analyze the output (lineaments) from DEMs and FIPHs
+C)	Analyze the output (lineaments) from DEMs and FIPHs

-d)	Use unsupervised machine-learning algorithms to interpret data and compare the results with data from hand-picked (geologist) datasets
+D)	Use unsupervised machine-learning algorithms to interpret data and compare the results with data from hand-picked (geologist) datasets

 ## GOAL A: Analyse DEM and Orthophotos and maniputlate and filter the data for image enhancement